Fraud Prevention and Reporting

 - Violating accounting practices, codes of ethics or other regulations

-All reported concerns are dealt with professionally and promptly.
+All reported concerns will be dealt with promptly and professionally.

 In addition to the checks that are performed automatically by our claim management system, a team of auditors, data analysts and professionals analyzes requests as they are processed on a daily basis in order to detect cases of fraud or abuse.